 - The right to be informed - encompasses the obligation to provide ‘fair processing information’, typically through a privacy notice

-- The right to restrict processing - Under the DPA, individuals have a right to ‘block’ or suppress processing of personal data.
-The restriction of processing under the GDPR is similar.
+- The right to restrict processing - individuals have a right to ‘block’ or suppress processing of personal data.

-- The right to data portability - It allows them to move, copy or transfer personal data easily from one IT environment to another in a safe and secure way, without hindrance to usability.
+- The right to data portability - allowing them to move, copy or transfer personal data easily from one IT environment to another in a safe and secure way, without hindrance to usability.

 - The right to object - Individuals must have an objection on “grounds relating to his or her particular situation”.
-We can challenge this if we can demonstrate compelling legitimate grounds for the processing, which override the interests, rights and freedoms of the individual
+This can be challenged if you can demonstrate compelling legitimate grounds for the processing, which override the interests, rights and freedoms of the individual

-- Rights in relation to automated decision making and profiling - GDPR provides safeguards for individuals against the risk that a potentially damaging decision is taken without human intervention.
+- Rights in relation to automated decision making and profiling - safeguards for individuals against the risk that a potentially damaging decision is taken without human intervention.

 - How easy would it be to locate all information effectively?